-When Christine Bannon Rodrigues first bowed in she was 13 years old.
-At the time the Rhode Island teenager never realized that she would one-day reign supreme as one of the super stars in the world of martial arts.
+When Christine Bannon-Rodrigues was a Rhode Island teenager of 13, she never realized that she one-day she would reign supreme as one of the super stars in the world of martial arts.

-Christine studied Kenpo and Wu shu, earning her black belt at age 17.
-She quickly became the person to beat in fighting, forms and weapons.
-A formidable competitor Christine was a triple threat wherever she went.
+Christine studied Kenpo and Wu shu, and she earned her black belt at age 17.
+She quickly became the competitor to beat in fighting, forms and weapons.
+A formidable competitor, Christine was considered a triple threat wherever she went.
 Her skill as a fighter was proven time and time again, and in forms and weapons Christine was unstoppable.

 In 1991 Christine became a Triple Crown winner at the WAKO World Championships in England astounding the martial arts world.

 “I won three gold medals in forms, fighting and weapons,” Christine recalled.
 “Everyone thought it was a freak occurrence and that I was just lucky.
 That got me worked up so I decided to prove my critics wrong, so in 1993 I did it again.”

-Christine has also been featured on the cover of every major martial arts magazine in the world and she has written and starred in more than seven instruction videotapes.
-She is also the darling of the trading card set, being featured in the 1992 John Paul Mitchell National Karate Team Premier edition, Karate Kards, Sport Karate Champions, Martial Arts Masters Trading Cards, Premier Edition and the International Card Collection of Athletes medallion collection.
+Christine has been featured on the cover of every major martial arts magazine in the world.
+She has also written and starred in more than seven instruction videotapes.
+She was also the darling of the trading card set, being featured in the 1992 John Paul Mitchell National Karate Team Premier edition, Karate Kards Sport Karate Champions, Martial Arts Masters Trading Cards Premier Edition, and the International Card Collection of Athletes Medallion Collection.